Note: This review was posted on the KC Stage review system.

-“Jet Propulsion”, written by Pete Bakely; produced by Kansas City Peep Shows (part of the KC Fringe Festival): seen July 29, 2011
+“Jet Propulsion”, written by Pete Bakely, directed by Philip blue owl Hooser.
+Produced by Kansas City Peep Shows (part of the KC Fringe Festival).
+First produced 2011.
+(Seen July 29, 2011.)

 In the program for “Jet Propulsion”, written by my friend (as well as KC Stage December spotlight and Stage Savvy podcast episode 3 guest) Pete Bakely, it’s mentioned that this play is still in progress.
 And for better or for worse, it definitely feels like it still needs some work, but it’s got some major potential.

 Leonard does angry real well, as I expected having last seen him in She&Her’s The Pillowman.
 But he never seemed to grow from that.
-Neal’s Hubbard came across as trying too hard, but I don’t know how much was to how the character was written, the direction (by Philip Blue Owl Hooser), or Neal’s interpretation.
+Neal’s Hubbard came across as trying too hard, but I don’t know how much was to how the character was written, the direction, or Neal’s interpretation.

 It was almost like a summary of all the other shows I had seen.
 It was based on historical events with a paranormal aspect, much like “Hexing Hitler”; it had the history and magic of “Mister Gremory’s Cabinet of Curiosities”; it had the highbrow smarts of “Most Extreme Ocean Adventure” and “Camelot is Crumbling”; and had the overplaying of humor as in the Holy Cow!
 Improv and the Bottoms Up Sketch Comedy — with a little bit of the scientific humor of “Scientist Turned Comedian”.